 Bring your lunch, bring a friend!
 There is room for everyone on the Global Carpet!

 Venue: Brasserie Lawn (look out for the shade marquees and coloured mats)

 Celebrate and share your culture on the Global Carpet!
 To get involved contact us on Diversity@usc.edu.au.
 Funding is available to assist in your activities.

 The purpose of this online calendar is to celebrate and raise awareness and understanding of significant events for people who may identify with different diversity groups.
 Developing an effective Diversity and Inclusion culture is an important part of being a world-leading university.
 Diversity adds value to our problem solving, decision making and creativity.
 Inclusion fosters collaboration, trust and respect and supports psycho-social safety and well-being.

-USC Diversity Week 2018 will showcase the contributions made by its students, staff and alumni and encourage creative conversations about equity and inclusion.
+USC Diversity Week 2019 will showcase the contributions made by its students, staff and alumni and encourage creative conversations about equity and inclusion.
 Faculties, Schools, Departments, Student Groups and associations, academics and general staff and students are encouraged to meaningfully and creatively engage with this significant event.
-Diversity Week 2018 activities will run from 20th-24th August across all USC campuses.
+Diversity Week 2019 activities will run from 19th-23rd August across all USC campuses.
 Equity and Diversity Activity Grants will be available to those who nominate to run original and creative events during the week of festivities.

 Vice Chancellor and President’s Equity and Diversity Awards

-The Vice-Chancellor and President's Equity and Diversity Awards have been established to recognise and reward staff, students and alumni of the University who have made an outstanding and demonstrable commitment to equity and diversity within the University and/or its broader community over a sustained period of time.
+The Vice-Chancellor and President's Diversity and Inclusion Awards were established in 2015 to recognise and reward staff, students, and graduates of the University who have made an outstanding and demonstrable commitment to diversity, inclusion and reconciliation within the University and/or its broader community over a sustained period of time.